whprocter/RPr-Kang-2020/docs/report/report_notes.md

 - use `osmnx.speed()` function to improve speed data
 - use `osmnx.graph` function's `simplify` option to simplify the graph, rather than the network setting procedure
 - apply 55mph speed limit to highways (the urban speed limit in Illinois)
+- joining hospitals to street network takes 1:16.
+Could this be faster with geopandas?
+- normalizing the results makes it more difficult to compare... do they need to be normalized?
+- use area-weighted reaggregation rather than centroids
+- uncertainties using convex hull for generating catchment area polygons